 Due to the future-focused nature of the projects we work on, many of our case studies have to remain confidential.
-The recent examples we talk about here give an overview of the kinds of product development challenges we take on.
+The recent examples we talk about here give an overview of the kinds of product development and strategy challenges we take on.

 Lancaster University consistently ranks as one of the Top 10 universities in the UK, yet potential students frequently perceived it as a lower-ranking university.

 In an overcrowded market, it’s important for any brand to be clear about who they are and what that stand for.
 Without fully developing its points of differentiation, Lancaster University was risking potential students walking away and choosing an alternative.

 "Following the project with Groundswell innovation, we developed a clear brand definition, and were also able to introduce a ‘tone of voice’ section to the Brand Guidelines for the first time.
 This has been used in both the student recruitment and video campaigns and we are rolling it out across all our future communications."